Conservation of American bison: Bison Conservation Transfer Program

 Yellowstone bison are exceptional because they comprise the nation's largest bison population on public land.
 Developing a quarantine program that complied with Montana state law was critical to getting brucellosis-free animals from Yellowstone to conservation herds.
 Quarantine was talked about in the 1990s during the negotiations on the IBMP.
-During 2005–2012, Animal and Plant Health Inspection Service (APHIS) developed and verified procedures for identifying Yellowstone bison that don't have brucellosis.
+During 2005–2012, Animal and Plant Health Inspection Service (APHIS) developed and verified procedures for identifying Yellowstone bison that do not have brucellosis.
 Quarantine worked as bison that repeatedly tested negative for the disease stayed that way and could be certified as brucellosis-free.
 The initial plan was for the bison that completed the pilot program to be moved to public or tribal lands but the state was not ready to approve any of the proposed locations in 2010.
-Turner Enterprises Inc. cared for the bison and their offspring for five years on a 12,000 acre of the Flying D ranch.
+Turner Enterprises Inc. cared for the bison and their offspring for five years on a 12,000 acre of the Flying D Ranch.
 Tribal and state officials signed an agreement in 2012 allowing the transfer of bison that were also in the 2005-2012 pilot study.
 Sixty-three animals from the Yellowstone quarantine corrals were transferred in March to the Assiniboine and Sioux Tribes who started a conservation herd at their Fort Peck Reservation.
 In October 2014, the animals were moved to the Fort Peck Reservation as the Fort Peck Fish and Game Department was recognized for having performed a good job of managing the bison including the disease testing.
 In November, 139 of the Yellowstone bison at the Flying D ranch joined the conservation herd at the Fort Peck Reservation.

 Certification involves a multi-year process including holding animals in fenced pastures near the park boundary.
 The quarantine program approved by IBMP has three phases.
 First, bison are trapped at the Stephens Creek Bison Capture Facility where they are sorted by age and sex into different enclosed pens.
 A blood sample is also taken and they are tested for brucellosis with only about 30% of animals qualifying for the program.
 Bison that test negative can go into quarantine.
 Next, testing protocols continue until the animals can be certified as disease free.
 Finally, assurance testing involves another year in isolation with two more tests before the quarantine period is finished.
 The first two phases currently must be done in a supervised area in the vicinity of the park.
 APHIS and the Montana Department of Livestock established the final structural specifications and biosecurity requirements for quarantine facilities in June 2017.
 Two pens in a Yellowstone bison trap were made into quarantine corrals with two layers of fencing in 2017.
 The two facilities are located at Stephens Creek and Corwin Springs.
 Quarantine facilities are managed by APHIS who coordinates the transfers with the state of Montana and the Fort Peck tribes.
 The final phase of assurance testing can be performed at the Fort Peck Indian Reservation in northeastern Montana.